 Mirko M. Hall

-The college has honored Mirko with the Curriculum Innovation Award, the Kathryne Amelia Brown Award for Excellence in Teaching, the O’Herron Award for Faculty Excellence, the Scholarly and Creative Achievement Award, and the Student Life Faculty Involvement and Collaboration Award.
+The university has honored Mirko with the Cato Award for Faculty Excellence, the Kathryne Amelia Brown Award for Excellence in Teaching, the O’Herron Award for Faculty Excellence, the Scholarly and Creative Achievement Award, and the Student Life Faculty Involvement and Collaboration Award.
 He is also the recipient of a South Carolina Independent Colleges and Universities Excellence in Teaching Award.
 His most prized accolade remains the Joe Ann Lever Award of Excellence, which was presented to him by the graduating classes of 2011 and 2018.
-A teaching profile of Mirko, entitled “DLIFLC grad now award-winning language educator,” was published in The Globe, the magazine of the Defense Language Institute.

 Originally from the Twin Cities, Mirko received his BA with highest honors, MA, and PhD in German Studies from the University of Minnesota.
 He was a longtime student of the late Jochen Schulte-Sasse.
 As a Fulbright Fellow, he studied philosophy and musicology at the Humboldt-Universität zu Berlin.
 He also has a diploma in Modern Standard Arabic from the Defense Language Institute, where he studied under former Jordanian diplomat Adnan Sadduk.